Enabling schools as learning communities that are oriented towards lifelong learning

 You recognise the important distinction between parent involvement in schooling and parent engagement in learning.
 You are happy to be fully involved in school activities as these have an important community and social function, but you see the key to facilitating positive change in your child’s education development as your active engagement, as a parent, in learning outcomes in the home.

-The Virtuoso platform platform provides a framework of integrated processes that assists you – the parents, and teachers with keeping students engaged in learning while also helping to develop those characteristics that will make learning an integral and valued part of their lives beyond school.
+The Virtuoso platform provides a framework of integrated processes that assists you – the parents, and teachers with keeping students engaged in learning while also helping to develop those characteristics that will make learning an integral and valued part of their lives beyond school.

 Empowering students to co-create learning experiences in a supportive environment